 |It’s no surprise that many parents worry about how their pet will react to the newest member of the family.
 Just like any baby, your pet may feel jealous or competitive when your baby arrives.
-Out of the blue, your pet receives less attention as has changes in his routine, sound and smell.
-For some it may seem ridiculous, but for all the pet-lovers out there, it’s a huge deal and preparing your pet to ease the transition is something you need to do during your pregnancy.|
+Out of the blue, your pet receives less attention as has changes in their routine, and surrounding sounds and smells.

 • Safety first.
 Make sure to take your pet to a thorough veterinary examination, check for infections and get a handle on flea and tick control.